dshapiro789/Java-Web-Based-Sprint-Inventory-Application/README(2).md

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

+About.html: Creates new "About.html" page + [Line 18] adds brief company description